Children's drawings from lockdown show the world what they miss most

 In China, where the outbreak of the new coronavirus began, and where the lockdown has been lifted first, 11-year-old Li Congchen in Beijing has made an intricate series of drawings showing the virus arriving on a “bat aircraft”, people willing to give their lives to stand up to it, and in the end human beings defeating it with “vaccine guns.”

-For a Photo essay on this, click reut.rs/2x38YXY
+For a photo essay on this, click reut.rs/2x38YXY

 Reporting by Reuters photographers; Writing by Alexandra Hudson; Editing by Mike Collett-White